Stadthaus Team

 Photo: Nik Schölzel

 Cultural manager, art historian and literary scholar – he is a jack of all trades and has been curating exhibitions of contemporary art at the Stadthaus since 1996.
-He is also responsible for the programme in cooperation with Ulmer Verein für moderne Musik, where he is the chairman.
-He is on the advisory board of pro arte ulmer kunststiftung and runs his own culture office, organising concerts all over Europe that bridge the gap between Jazz and contemporary classical music.
+He is also responsible for the programme in cooperation with Ulmer Verein für moderne Musik (society for contemporary music), where he is the chairman.
+He is on the advisory board of pro arte ulmer kunststiftung (Ulm arts foundation) and runs his own culture office, organising concerts all over Europe that bridge the gap between Jazz and contemporary classical music.
 To try and list all his exhibitions at the Stadthaus would require way too much space.
-To name a few, he worked on ‘Bright Moments’, commemorating the Stadthaus’ 25th anniversary (2018) the FLATZ exhibition ‘Hitler.
-A Dog’s Life’, an exhibition of Douglas Kirkland’s photographs of Monroe and Chanel (both in 2019), as well as the retrospective of Ulm artist Thomas Kahl (2020).
-In 2022 he will be in charge of two projects, first Ursula Kaufmann's Pina Bausch photographs and in autumn Peter Bialobrzeski's "Urban Spaces".
+To name a few, he worked on Bright Moments, commemorating the Stadthaus’ 25th anniversary (2018), the FLATZ exhibition Hitler.
+A Dog’s Life, an exhibition of Douglas Kirkland’s photographs of Monroe and Chanel (both in 2019), as well as the retrospective of Ulm artist Thomas Kahl (2020).
+In 2022/23 he curated Ursula Kaufmanns Pina Bausch Photographies and Peter Bialobrzeskis Urban Spaces, as well as 40 Years of laif, an exhibition on documentary photography.

 Silvia Keppler